 As a sanity check the full volume of traffic from the scenery network to the servers is observed to check that the amount of traffic was significant.
-Traffic for the 8th of November to Hotmail service is shown in Figure 5.
+Traffic for the 8th of November to Hotmail service is shown in Figure 9.
+The first image in the figure shows the whole day traffic, while the second one is a zoom to some of the main intervals detected.
 Hotmail is shown since it is the service with more disruption events detected by the algorithms.
 The intervals of unavailability detected by the algorithm are drawn also.
 The first plot shows a full day of traffic and the second one zooms to 1 hour around the previous discussed event.

-It can be seen that the amount of traffic suggest the service is working and the gap around 15:35:10 is clearly visible.
-After these period without traffic the service seem to reestablish normally, creating a traffic peak after the detected problem that reaches almost 5 MBps.
+It can be seen that the amount of traffic suggests the service is working and the gap around 15:35:10 is clearly visible.
+After these period without traffic the service seems to reestablish normally, creating a traffic peak after the detected problem that reaches almost 5 MBps.

-V. CONCLUSIONS
+VII.
+CONCLUSIONS

-In this paper a simple algorithm to detect periods of unavailability services has been presented.
+In this paper, a simple algorithm to detect periods of unavailability services has been presented.
 It is based only on passive capture of traffic.

 Although there are more service monitoring software available, to the authors best knowledge, they are based on active probing systems.
-Active monitoring presents some disadvantages which may discourage network administrators of its use in scenarios where the impact of the monitoring needs to be minimized.
+Active monitoring presents some disadvantages, which may discourage network administrators of its use in scenarios where the impact of the monitoring needs to be minimized.
 First, because it requires to check if a service is available it would imply to make periodically requests to different servers.
-In some scenarios, like high loaded servers or monitoring third party services it is not be possible to make these requests as frequently as needed, in order to avoid overhead or security alarms.
-Apart from that, the probing requests should be chosen carefully in order to avoid problems with proxy caches which could give the impression that the service is working properly while other clients would not be able to use the service.
+In some scenarios, like high loaded servers or monitoring third party services it is not possible to make these requests as frequently as needed, in order to avoid overhead or security alarms.
+Apart from that, the probing requests should be chosen carefully in order to avoid problems with proxy caches, which could give the impression that the service is working properly while other clients would not be able to use the service.
 Another problem is the difficulty to select a location for monitoring clients in multiple subnet scenarios.
 In these cases, at least a pair of clients should be placed in each subnet in order to detect possible problems inside.
 Moreover, every client should be clock synchronized in order to report coherent times with the rest of monitoring clients.